triggermesh/docs/docs/sources/awssqs.md

 programmatically access AWS services.
 Permissions can be added or revoked granularly for a given IAM user by attaching [IAM Policies][iam-policies] to it.

-As an example, the following policy contains the permissions required by the TriggerMesh AWS SQS event source to read and delete messages from any queue linked to the AWS account:
+As an example, the following policy contains the permissions required by the TriggerMesh Amazon SQS event source to read and delete messages from any queue linked to the AWS account:

 ```json